 Tick has a very bad reputation in Bornholm, because it can transfer Borelia and other diseases.
 Its intermediate hosts include deer, that we count in thousands.
 However, this should not deter anyone from taking a walk in the woods, since it is extremely rare that someone who is bitten, also becomes sick.

 A very interesting beetle is the Bombardier beetle, that can be found in a very small area in Southern Bornholm.
-Read more about it here (not Bornholm, though).
+Watch a YouTube film about it here (not Bornholm, though).

 While we are discussing animals that may bite people, we must not forget the Medicinal leech, that was introduced to the island in the Middle Ages by the monks.
 From the area around Hammerhus it has spread to several ponds in Northern Bornholm.